Cyclic- and helical-symmetry-adapted phonon formalism within density functional perturbation theory: Results and discussion

 Finally, we find from the results that the phonon frequencies of the ring modes primarily depend on the nanotube radius.
 As shown in Fig.~\ref{fig:RBM_fit}, this dependence can be described by the relation:

 This scaling law is also in very good qualitative agreement with the literature \cite{sharma2025cyclic, gunlycke2008lattice}.
-However, the constant of $468$ cm$^{-1}$ obtained here is noticeably different from the values of $480$ cm$^{-1}$ and $486$ cm$^{-1}$ obtained previously using machine-learned force field \cite{sharma2025cyclic} and interatomic potential \cite{gunlycke2008lattice}, respectively.
+However, the constant of $468$ cm$^{-1}$ obtained here is noticeably different from the values of $480$ cm$^{-1}$ and $486$ cm$^{-1}$ obtained previously using machine-learned force fields (MLFFs) \cite{sharma2025cyclic} and interatomic potential \cite{gunlycke2008lattice}, respectively.